 The small Idaho town has quickly become a mecca of high quality golf, not only for the Northwest, but for the entire United States.

-Featuring two Top 100 Public Courses (Coeur’ d’Alene Resort and Circling Raven), as well as two Top 100 Courses (Gozzer Ranch and The Club at Black Rock), there’s no shortage of high quality holes in the area.
+Featuring two Top 100 Public Courses (Coeur’ d’Alene Resort and Circling Raven), as well as two Top 100 Courses (Gozzer Ranch and The Golf Club at Black Rock), there’s no shortage of high quality holes in the area.

 While most of the trip was wedding focused, I did manage to sneak in a round at Coeur d’Alene Resort and the unbelievable Golf Club at Black Rock.